 Parmesan Smashed Potatoes

 Frequently Asked Questions

-Can I make parmesan smashed potatoes ahead of time?
+Can I make parmesan smashed potatoes the night before a baby shower?

+Parmesan Smashed Potatoes